satoshihirose/aws-data-generator/README.md

 successfully put object to s3://mybucketname/mys3path/year=2018/month=02/day=20/20180220.txt ...
 ```
+You can move it anywhere in your PATH.
 ## Dummy data format
 now only supported for CSV file format
 ### Columns